KarinaRomero/sfRTC-android-framework/README.md

 # sfRTC-android-framework

-This is a framework to simplify implementation webRTC protocol to android apps.
+This is a framework to simplify implementation WebRTC protocol to android apps.

 ## Tools